 ACS offers two sets of polarizers, one optimized for near-UV/blue wavelengths (POLUV) and one optimized for visible/red wavelengths (POLV).
-These polarizers can be combined with most of the ACS filters (Table 6.1
+Table 6.1

-), allowing polarimetry in both continuum and line emission.
+, lists the filters that can be paired with the polarizers, as well as their availability (SUPPORTED, AVAILABLE (but unsupported), or UNAVAILABLE).
+Note that the following filters are not able to be used with the polarizers: F850LP, F892N, and all of the Linear Ramp Filters.
 Rudimentary spectropolarimetry is possible by using the polarizers in conjunction with the dispersing elements.
 The large number of possible spectropolarimetric modes prevents automatic calibration of these modes by STScI, so observers must request additional orbits for their own spectropolarimetric calibrations.
 For normal polarimetric imaging, the location of the target remains fixed on the detector as successive images are obtained using a suitable filter and each of the constituent polarizers of the desired set.
 The varying intensities of the source in the successive images provide the basic polarimetric data for the source.

 At least three polarized images are required to determine the degree and position angle of polarization as well as the total intensity of the source.
 Each set of ACS polarizers comprise three polarizing filters with relative position angles 0°